steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 #### Implementation Notes

+* Some implementations split the create into a check for the file existing -deleting this file or raising an depending on the `overwrite` flag- from the actual creation.
+This means the operation is NOT atomic: it is possible for clients creating files with `overwrite==true` to fail if the file is created by another client between the two tests.

 * S3N, Swift and potentially other Object Stores do not currently change the FS state until the output stream `close()` operation is completed.
-This MAY be a bug, as it allows >1 client to create a file with overwrite=false, and potentially confuse file/directory logic
+This MAY be a bug, as it allows >1 client to create a file with `overwrite==false`, and potentially confuse file/directory logic

 * The Local Filesystem raises a `FileNotFoundException` when trying to create a file over a directory, hence it is is listed as an exception that MAY be raised when